The CMMC 48 CFR Final Rule: What Small Defense Contractors Need to Know to Stay Competitive

 From Proposal to Final Rule: Notable Changes

-• Recognition of Small Business Challenges: While not exempt, small businesses can leverage conditional certifications to ease transitional burdens.
+Recognition of Small Business Challenges: While not exempt, small businesses can use conditional certifications to ease transitional burdens.

 This clarity helps small contractors plan and budget more effectively for compliance.

-How CMMC Now Controls Contract Eligibility and Flow-Down
+How Does CMMC Control Contract Eligibility and Flow-Down?

 When Must Contractors Be Certified?